SMARTLAGOON/AlLoRa/README.md

 ## → Debug Hops

-The debug hops is an option available to activate when instantiating a Receiver or Gateway Node, and is a useful tool to check the path of a Packet when using the Mesh mode.
+The debug hops is an option available to activate when instantiating a Requester or Gateway Node, and is a useful tool to check the path of a Packet when using the Mesh mode.
 It overrides the messages and focus on register in the payload each time the Packet goes through a Node.
-This information can be later retrieved in the Receiver/Gateway Node’s device’s memory and can be used to make decisions about the distribution of the Nodes in the area to cover.
+This information can be later retrieved in the Requester/Gateway Node’s device’s memory and can be used to make decisions about the distribution of the Nodes in the area to cover.

 The output of this process generates a log_rssi.txt file that looks like this: